Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 20th; *Prerequisites:* Craft Rod, Craft Epic Rod, *iron body, resistance, spell resistance; Market Price:* 600,000 gp.

+### Nightmares
-**Nightmares:** Anyone who comes within 20 feet of the wielder of this rod feels a grave sense of unease.
+Anyone who comes within 20 feet of the wielder of this rod feels a grave sense of unease.
 Each person so affected must make a Will save (DC 17) or suffer the effects of a *nightmare* spell the next time he or she falls asleep.
 The wielder is immune to this effect.
 Three